Genealogy and Local History at the Albany County Public Library

 supported in part by an award from the Wyoming State Historical Records Advisory Board, through funding from the National Historical Publications and Records Commission (NHPRC), National Archives and Records Administration.

 Online Resources For Wyoming Residents

-Online access to HeritageQuest, AncestryLibrary and Sanborn Fire Insurance Maps is available.
-With your valid Wyoming library card, you have access to Heritage Quest (includes the Federal census returns); the Sanborn Fire Insurance Maps (a "footprint" image of buildings in many Wyoming communities through the mid-twentieth century); and AncestryLibrary (census and many other searchable databases of historical information) from within Wyoming libraries.
+Online access to AncestryLibrary and Sanborn Fire Insurance Maps is available.
+With your valid Wyoming library card, you have access to the Sanborn Fire Insurance Maps (a "footprint" image of buildings in many Wyoming communities through the mid-twentieth century) and AncestryLibrary (census and many other searchable databases of historical information) from within Wyoming libraries.
 Log on with your user name (library barcode) and PIN on the WYLD Online Resources

 page.
 You can call us, and we'll tell you your PIN (307-721-2580 x2).